Centenary students recognized by French language association

 “The CODOFIL event honestly brought tears to my eyes,” she said.
 “Growing up, my French professors taught me that I could call France my home too.
 Being at an event surrounded by the people that made this childhood experience possible for me was very emotional.
 It is so important for young Louisiana natives to conserve the French culture here.
 It was an absolute honor to meet adults and children in Louisiana who love French as much as I do.”

-Ramsey recenty joined Centenary’s new French-language honor society, La Legion d’honneur Louisianaise.
+Ramsey recenty joined Centenary’s new French-language service society, La Legion d’honneur Louisianaise.
 Simpson serves as the current secretary for the group.
 Both students are active participants in the French Table, an informal weekly discussion to help students practice their spoken language skills.
 Simpson is also a tutor for the French department and lives in Le Quartier Français, a French-speaking wing of one of Centenary’s residence halls.
 She plans to study abroad in Lille, France, for the entirety of her junior year.

 “Attending this event was a great way to represent Centenary as ambassadors of the College and of the French department,” said Simpson.
 “I love Centenary so much, and I love to be part of its outreach whenever I possibly can.
 This college has helped me to flourish, so it means a lot that I can give back by going to these events as a student, using my Centenary education to try to better the community and world around me.”